 A circular cut-out at the bottom of the dial provides a view of the timing wheel.
 The transparent window located at the back of the watch allows for examination of the movement’s inner workings.
 The rotor is nicely etched and inscribed with the brand name, Aatos.

-Larger loops necessitate greater than normal spacing between adjustment holes in the belt.
+Larger loops necessitate greater than the normal spacing between adjustment holes in the belt.
 Sizing is not as exact as desirable.
-In one position I find the strap overly snug.
+In one position, I find the strap overly snug.
 Utilizing the next adjustment hole results in a fit that is excessively loose.

 The free loops, used to secure the end of the strap, are composed of metal.
 While sturdy compared to those fitted onto a leather band, they are difficult to work with.

-German based vendors are used to distribute their watches via EBay and Amazon.
-I suspect these vendors; AJ Watches Germany and Watch Store Germany, are owned by the same marketing company.
+German-based vendors distribute their watches via eBay and Amazon.
+I suspect these vendors, AJ Watches Germany and Watch Store Germany, are owned by the same marketing company.
 This business is likely based in either Germany or China.
-Possibly these watches have been designed in Germany but they are manufactured in China.
+Possibly these watches have been designed in Germany, but they are manufactured in China.